 Customer Data Security: Cart66 protects ALL of your eCommerce settings, customer information, and order history.
 That includes the shopping cart contents, your product prices (so they can’t be hacked and altered), stored billing information for you customers, and your customers’ order history.
 So, if your WordPress site ever gets hacked, none of your critical customer information is ever exposed.

 Digital Products: If you sell digital products like eBooks, music, etc. Cart66 also securely stores and delivers your digital products for you.
 This has two really strong benefits.
 First, you don’t have to worry about people sharing links to your products and directly downloading them without paying.
 You can control how many times your products can be downloaded, and Cart66 protects access to your files with expiring links.
 Second, since the download is handled outside of your WordPress site, you don’t have to worry about your site slowing down or having the file transfer stall out when customers download your products.

 Email Delivery: All of the emails you send through Cart66 such as email receipts and sales follow up emails are delivered by a business class SMTP server.
 This means faster and more reliable email delivery, so your emails are much less likely to be delayed or flagged as spam.

-Recurring Billing Engine: If you want to sell subscriptions like web hosting and WordPress maintenance plans to your clients, accept monthly donations or set up any other repeating charge Cart66 comes with a built-in recurring billing engine that makes it super easy to do.
+Recurring Billing Engine: If you want to sell subscriptions like bluehost or web hosting and WordPress maintenance plans to your clients, accept monthly donations or set up any other repeating charge Cart66 comes with a built-in recurring billing engine that makes it super easy to do.

 Customization vs. Simplicity